insidae/website/content/29-08-2020/index.md

 ![Browsing our music library on an iPad](/Plex-Music.PNG)

 I particularly like the interfaces on both the Apple TV and iPad apps.
-With music specifically, this includes everything from listing an artist's 'Popular Tracks' to suggesting 'Similar Artists' from elsewhere in my collection (functionality I really loved when I used Spotify).
+With music specifically, this provides everything from an artist's most popular tracks to suggesting 'Similar Artists' from elsewhere in my collection (functionality I really loved when I used Spotify).

 ![Viewing our favourite media is a snap](/Plex-Artist.PNG)

 For the time being, there's nothing more I could ask of a home server, but I'm sure I'll work towards a proper FreeNAS installation in the future.
-I suspect my twelve-year-old hardware isn't getting any younger, and I'd like to rest easy knowing my data is stored on a redundant array before disaster strikes.
+I suspect this twelve-year-old hardware isn't getting any younger, and I'd like to rest easy knowing my data is stored on a redundant array before disaster strikes.

 Would I recommend it?